 - They can’t go fast – in many cases of accidents with young drivers’ speed is a factor,

-- Your teen is likely to love it – and therefore want to look after and show it some respect,
+- Your teen is likely to love it – and therefore want to look after it and show it some respect,

 - They are a low-cost insurance option,